-Discussing Your Rights with a Lawyer
+Discussing Your Rights with a Personal Injury Lawyer

-***Your initial consultation is always free.
+***Your initial case evaluation is always free.

 ***We do not take a fee, unless and until we are successful in recovering money for you.